crate/cloud-howtos/docs/import-data.rst

 Import data
 ===========

-This guide demonstrates how to import data to your CrateDB Cloud cluster.
+This guide demonstrates how to import data into your CrateDB Cloud cluster.
 This how-to assumes that you already have a cluster running.
 If you need help starting a cluster, please see :ref:`tutorial on how to deploy a cluster for the first time <cloud-tutorials:cluster-deployment>`.